robert-abc/helsinki/README.md

 y is the resulting blurred image,
 e is an additive noise.

-To simulate the out of focus blur the PSF is considered as a disk, where the only parameter is the disk radius.
+To simulate the out-of-focus blur the PSF is considered as a disk, where the only parameter is the disk radius.
-Inside the disk, the value is 1 and outside the disk the value is 0 [[2]](#2).
+Inside the disk, the value is 1 and, outside the disk, the value is 0 [[2]](#2).
 For each blur step (from 0 to 19), the PSF radius was visually estimated from the sharp-blurred image pairs.
 The Blur category number is one of the three input arguments of the function.
 It is important to select the correct image folder and the PSF radius.

-It should be noted that we used no blurring matrix, because it would be computational costly.
+It should be noted that we used no blurring matrix because it would be computationally expensive.
 All the blurring is computed directly with the PSF.
 It is a non-blind deblurring algorithm, the PSF is not updated while iterating, assuming the PSF is known.

 ### Inverse problem